adamgreen/rugrover/README.md

   * Program in C/C++ using GCC.
   * Debug code using GDB.
 * Mechanical components will be designed in CAD and 3D printed.
-* Use KiCAD to design custom PCB for this bot.
-The first iteration of the PCB might be a shield for a nRF52 development kit that I already own.
-Later I could design a new PCB that uses a small nRF52 module, like those [offered by Adafruit](https://www.adafruit.com/product/4077).
+* Use KiCAD to design a custom PCB for this bot.
+The first iteration of the PCB will be a shield for a nRF52 development kit that I already own.
+Later I can design a new PCB that uses a small nRF52 module, like those [offered by Adafruit](https://www.adafruit.com/product/4077).

 ## Bill of Materials